Batra-Shreya/ML-models/ml-project-checklist.md

-This checklist can guide you through your Machine Learning projects.
+(This is taken from the book Hands on Machine Learning) This checklist can guide you through your Machine Learning projects.
 There are eight main steps:

 1. Frame the problem and look at the big picture.